Frequently Asked Questions for Teens

 All of the progestin-only pills are available over the counter in pharmacies and other stores to anyone of any age.
-The progestin-only pill usually can be found in the family planning section.
+The progestin-only pill can usually be found in the family planning section.
 Not all stores carry it, so it is best to call ahead to see if it is available.

 If you need more information about emergency birth control or you need to find a local clinic, visit www.womenshealth.gov/a-z-topics/emergency-contraception.

-You also can read Emergency Contraception to learn more about EC.
+You can also read Emergency Contraception to learn more about EC.

 Other Questions Expand All

 In most states, minors (people younger than 18) have the right to make choices about birth control without their parents’ permission.
 Ask your health care professional if the visit will be kept private.